Seattle Police Chief Carmen Best says City Council drove her decision to abruptly retire

 He added, “While I believe we should take a hard look at reducing excessive city government pay during budget deficits, I believe our entire City Council should be more thoughtful and methodical so we avoid unintended consequences.”
 Lewis issued a similar statement.

-Councilmember Lisa Herbold, who supported trimming Best’s pay to $23,000 per month for the rest of this year, called her departure “a staggering loss to leaders of the Black and Brown community.”
+Councilmember Lisa Herbold, who supported reducing the command staff’s wages, called Best’s departure “a staggering loss to leaders of the Black and Brown community.”
 During times of social unrest, Herbold said in a statement, “police chiefs are often in no-win situations,” having pledged to support their officers and also to advance calls for change.

 “I am deeply and sincerely sorry that the Chief feels Council’s actions have been disrespectful toward individual officers and that our journey to reimagine community safety has been personally directed at her,” Herbold said.
 “The Council is in a difficult position as well … We have to be able to ask hard questions about the SPD, and engage in difficult debate about the appropriate role of policing, the SPD budget, and SPD’s recent actions in response to demonstrations against violent policing here in Seattle.”